-- Use the FMS Knob to select the AUX System Setup Page on the MFD. - 2) Press the FMS Knob to activate the cursor. - 3) Turn the large FMS Knob to highlight Selected in the GPS CDI box. - Turn the small FMS Knob to highlight the desired setting and press the ENT Key. - 5) To cancel the selection, press the FMS Knob or the CLR Key.
+- 1) Use the FMS Knob to select the AUX System Setup Page on the MFD. - 2) Press the FMS Knob to activate the cursor. - 3) Turn the large FMS Knob to highlight Selected in the GPS CDI box. - 4) Turn the small FMS Knob to highlight the desired setting and press the ENT Key. - 5) To cancel the selection, press the FMS Knob or the CLR Key.

-Figure 2-20 AUX-System Setup Page, GPS CDI Settings
+Figure 2-21 GPS CDI Settings (AUX-System Setup Page)

-When set to Auto (default), the GPS CDI scale automatically adjusts to the desired limits based upon the current phase of flight (Figure 2-21, Table 2-1).
+When set to Auto (default), the GPS CDI scale automatically adjusts to the desired limits based upon the current phase of flight (Figure 2-22, Table 2-1).

-Figure 2-21 Automatic CDI Scaling
+Figure 2-22 Automatic CDI Scaling

-- Once a departure procedure is activated, the CDI is scaled for departure (0.3 nm). - The system switches from departure to terminal CDI scaling (1.0 nm) under the following conditions: - The next leg in the departure procedure is not aligned with the departure runway - The next leg in the departure procedure is not a CA, CD, CF, CI, CR, DF, FA, FC, FD, FM, IF, or TF (see Glossary for leg type definitions) - After any leg in the departure procedure that is not a CA or FA - At 30 nm from the departure airport, the enroute phase of flight is automatically entered and CDI scaling changes to 2.0 nm over a distance of 1.0 nm, except under the following conditions: - When navigating with an active departure procedure, the flight phase and CDI scale does not change until the aircraft arrives at the last departure waypoint (if more than 30 nm from the departure airport) or the leg after the last departure waypoint has been activated or a direct-to waypoint is activated. - If after completing the departure procedure the nearest airport is more than 200 nm away from the aircraft and the approach procedure has not yet commenced, the CDI is scaled for oceanic flight (2.0 nm). - Within 31 nm of the destination airport (terminal area), the CDI scale gradually ramps down from 2.0 nm to 1.0 nm over a distance of 1.0 nm; except under the following conditions: - When navigating with an active arrival route, the flight phase and CDI scale does not change until the aircraft arrives at the first waypoint in the arrival route (if within 31 nm from the destination airport). - During approach, the CDI scale ramps down even further (Figures 2-22 and 2-23).
+- Once a departure procedure is activated, the CDI is scaled for departure (0.3 nm). - The system switches from departure to terminal CDI scaling (1.0 nm) under the following conditions: - The next leg in the departure procedure is not aligned with the departure runway - The next leg in the departure procedure is not a CA, CD, CF, CI, CR, DF, FA, FC, FD, FM, IF, or TF (see Glossary for leg type definitions) - After any leg in the departure procedure that is not a CA or FA - At 30 nm from the departure airport, the enroute phase of flight is automatically entered and CDI scaling changes to 2.0 nm over a distance of 1.0 nm, except under the following conditions:

+- When navigating with an active departure procedure, the flight phase and CDI scale does not change until the aircraft arrives at the last departure waypoint (if more than 30 nm from the departure airport) or the leg after the last departure waypoint has been activated or a direct-to waypoint is activated.

+- If after completing the departure procedure the nearest airport is more than 200 nm away from the aircraft and the approach procedure has not yet commenced, the CDI is scaled for oceanic flight (2.0 nm). - Within 31 nm of the destination airport (terminal area), the CDI scale gradually ramps down from 2.0 nm to 1.0 nm over a distance of 1.0 nm; except under the following conditions:

+- Upon reaching the first waypoint of an arrival route that is more than 31 nm from the destination airport, the flight phase changes to terminal and the CDI scale begins to transition down from 2.0 nm to 1.0 nm over a distance of 1.0 nm.

+- During approach, the CDI scale ramps down even further (Figures 2-23 and 2-24).
 This transition normally occurs within 2.0 nm of the final approach fix (FAF).
 The CDI switches to approach scaling automatically once the approach procedure is activated or if Vectors-To-Final (VTF) are selected. - If the active waypoint is the FAF, the ground track and the bearing to the FAF must be within 45° of the final approach segment course. - If the active waypoint is part of the missed approach procedure, the active leg and the preceding missed approach legs must be aligned with the final approach segment course and the aircraft must not have passed the turn initiation point.

-Figure 2-22 Typical LNAV and LNAV+V Approach CDI Scaling

-Figure 2-23 Typical LNAV/VNAV and LPV Approach CDI Scaling